Tobago is more closely related geologically to the South American mainland than it is to the other islands of the Caribbean to the north.

 Historical maps, charts, paintings.

-Rocks, fossils, shells,
+Rocks, fossils, shells, stamps and coins.

 Household utility objects.